MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm-mysql.md

 - Remove the on-premises VMs from local backup jobs.
 - Update internal documentation show new locations and IP addresses.
 - Review any resources that interact with the on-premises VMs, and update any relevant settings or documentation to reflect the new configuration.
 - Contoso used the Azure Migrate service with dependency mapping to assess the **OSTICKETWEB** VM for migration.
-They should now remove the agents (the Microsoft Monitoring Agent and the Microsoft Dependency agent) they installed for this purpose, from the VM.

-## Review the deployment

-With the app now running, Contoso need to fully operationalize and secure their new infrastructure.

 ### Security